RiscadoA/riscadoa.com/_pages/about.md

 ---

-I'm a second year student of Computer Science and Engineering at Instituto Superior Técnico, Lisbon, Portugal.
-Programming has been an interest of mine for a long time.
-Programming has been one of my main hobbies since I was 10 years old.
+I'm a second year student of Computer Science and Engineering at Instituto Superior Técnico, Lisbon, Portugal.Programming has been one of my main hobbies since I was 10 years old.
 I love learning new stuff and there are few areas of knowledge that I have no interest in.

 The programming languages I have the most expertise in are C and C++, since they were the first I learned and the ones I used the most.
 I also have some